 Our Analysis and Test Results

 The Saltwater did not stand up as well (pun intended) against the elements as the others.
 The barrel laces and the tongue collected snow (and ultimately, water) over time.
 Since the tongue is detached, we found ourselves with melted water in the boot, which soaked into our socks.
 The side zippers are not waterproofed and allowed for water to seep through when wading.
 Despite measuring 7.5 inches from the ground, the effective shaft height against leakage is only 4.25 inches (at the base of the zipper).
-This largely leaves the rubber foot box to offer the only significant weather protection.
-For something a bit more protective but of the low-top class, we like the classic and bright Crocs Jaunt Shorty, or the cute, navy Joules Wellibob.
-Overall, the high models, like the Hunter Original, L.L Bean Wellies, and Helly Hansen Veierland 2 provided the best weather protection in our tests.
+This largely leaves the rubber footbox to offer the only significant weather protection.
+For something a bit more protective but of the low-top class, we like the classic and bright Crocs Jaunt Shorty, or the cute Bogs SweetPea.

 The only real drawback was that they weren't easy to slip on or take off, as they required the use of zippers.
 While we liked the look of the barrel laces, they didn't seem to serve a function, as they were not long enough to tie in a bow.
 When we did try to tighten them, they came undone after a while, leaving the boot feeling loose and a bit big.

 Sporting a high level of fashion, the Saltwater was the most urban looking of all the boots we reviewed.
-With a dark rubber foot box, this particular model comes in four different color schemes: tan/navy, tan/dark brown, beige/black, and brown/olive.
-The first color mentioned in each scheme is the color of the rawhide upper and the second color is the rubber.
-We purchased the beige and black style but felt that the upper color is more a traditional grey than beige, with no hint of tan mixed in.
 The dark barrel laces and the subtle heel give a nice, feminine look.
 Overall they are cute and highly versatile with outfits.
 You can easily wear jeans over them, or in them, and you don't have to worry about looking too "rubbery" when wanting a shoe to keep your feet dry.

 With Wave-Siping tread, the Saltwater performed well across all flat surfaces, no matter wet or dry, and even in the snow.
-However, with any incline, the traction did not hold as well, especially when we compared it to the exceptional traction of the Kamik Heidi, and even the similarly designed tread pattern of the Hunter Original Back Adjustable.
+However, with any incline, the traction did not hold up as well, especially when we compared it to the exceptional traction of the Kamik Heidi.
 We attributed this to the tread of the Saltwater being so shallow.

-With a thick lining of micro-fleece, these boots are warm; in fact, the Saltwater was one of the top performers in the warmth metric.
+With a thick lining of micro-fleece, these boots are warm.
+The Saltwater was one of the top performers in the warmth metric.
 Although the insulation was not as technical and rugged as the Bogs North Hampton, the Saltwater did a fine job maintaining heat above 35F or so.
-There was a loss of warmth over time in the snow and the icy river test, however, but that might just mean it's time to switch out your rain boots for winter boots.
-The Saltwater is warmer than most of the other models, and they became quite hot in temperatures above 6F; this means that you're more likely to have sweaty feet if you live in a warmer climate.
+There was a loss of warmth over time in the snow and the icy river test, however.
+The Saltwater is warmer than most of the other models and they became quite hot in temperatures above 65F.

-Ideal for temperate climates and temperatures between 35-65F, the micro-fleece is a nice perk.
-General use would be our recommendation, like running errands around town, sprucing up a fall or winter outfit, or wearing around the garden.
-We wouldn't stray too far from the path, especially if it involves deep water.
+Ideal for temperate climates between 35-65F, the micro-fleece is a nice perk.
+General use would be our recommendation, like running errands around town, sprucing up a fall or winter outfit, or for wearing around in the garden.
+We wouldn't stray too far from the path, however, especially if it involves deep water.
 Fashionable and warm, we found ourselves pairing them with jeans often.

 Based in Massachusetts and manufactured in China, these brand-name shoes list for a cringe-worthy $120.
-For being such a short rain boot and with comparatively low weather protection, we do not believe the price is worth it unless you absolutely can not live without the style.
+For being such a short rain boot and with comparatively low weather protection, we do not believe the price is worth it unless you love the style.
 Thus, if you value high style over all else, these boots certainly fit the bill.
-For something just as tall and half the price, we would recommend the Joules Wellibob.

 These Sperry Saltwater Ducks Boots are a feminine approach to the classic duck boot.
 Unfortunately, due to the way they are designed, it seems to us that fashion outweighed functionality in this case.
-Due to the Saltwater being a low-top boot, weather protection was one of the lowest in the bunch.
+Due to the Saltwater being an ankle-height, weather protection was one of the lowest of the bunch.
 Nonetheless, they are very stylish and provide sufficient comfort for all-day wear.